 Emotions are unconscious reactions to external stimuli.
 Feelings are conscious reactions to internal stimuli.

-Emotions are generated to inform us about our environment.
-Feelings are generated when we assign meaning to our emotions.
-Thus, emotions are objective while feelings are subjective.
+Emotions are generated to inform us about our environment and thus are objective.
+For example, loneliness is a signal that we need a sense of belonging.
+Feelings are generated when we assign meaning to our emotions and thus are subjective.
+For example, aloneness means we enjoy our own company.

 Emotions | Feelings |